sherwin-ad/my_tutorials/azure/ AZURE ADMINISTRATOR/AZ-104-MICROSOFT- AZURE- ADMINISTRATOR.md

-## VPN GATEWAY
+### VPN GATEWAY

 ![image-20230626113613344](images/image-20230626113613344.png)

-## VPN Gateway SKUs
+#### VPN Gateway SKUs

 ![image-20230626114021194](images/image-20230626114021194.png)

+**SKU selection**

+- SKU is selected based on the number of connections and throughput you require.

+**Resizing**

+- Within generation, we can resize the VPN gateway based on the requirement.

+**Basic SKU**

+- In addition to the above SKUs, we have Basic SKU which is considered as legacy and should not be used.

 ## Steps VNet-to-VNet Connection

 1. Create Gateway Subnet in both virtual networks.

+   **Gateway Subnet**

+   - VPN Gateways requires a dedicated subnet to deploy the gateway.
+First, we need to create Gateway Subnet in both of our virtual networks.

    Goto Virtual networks > [Vnet Name] >  Gateway Subnet

    ![image-20230626144621691](images/image-20230626144621691.png)

-   - **Gateway Subnet**
-     - VPN Gateways requires a dedicated subnet to deploy the gateway.
-First, we need to create Gateway Subnet in both of our virtual networks.

 2. Create the VPN gateway in both virtual networks

+   **VPN Gateway**

+   - Once the Gateway Subnet is created, we will deploy the VPN gateway to the subnet.
+   - Creating a VPN gateway would take around approx.: 40 minutes.

    Goto Virtual network gateways > and click Create

    ![image-20230626151705525](images/image-20230626151705525.png)

-   - **VPN Gateway**
-     - Once the Gateway Subnet is created, we will deploy the VPN gateway to the subnet.
-     - Creating a VPN gateway would take around approx.: 40 minutes.

 3. Create the VPN connection

+   **VNet-to-VNet connection**

+   - After creating the VPN gateway, then we need to create VNet-to-VNet connection from the VPN Gateway

    Goto Virtual network gateways > [VNet GW Name] > Connections > and Click Add